Vaia-Pasch/Plastic-Impact/README.md

 This is the beginning of the project, and since I live for change, it will get usual updates.

-I want to thank the people that have helped with my code so far, Vageli (vagelisp) for being such a vagelis, Antonis (antonisPanos) a mentor in SHA and Mehmet (sayinmehmet47) my colleague in SHA.
+I want to thank the people that have helped me with my code journey, filled with questions, doubts and being stuck, Vageli (vagelisp) for being such a vagelis, Antonis (antonisPanos) a mentor in SHA, Mehmet (sayinmehmet47) my colleague in SHA and Valantis from my workplace.